Race Driver: Create & Race: Development

 Race Driver: Create and Race is the second racing game developed by Firebrand Games to run on the Octane game engine (after Cartoon Network Racing).
 The engine was upgraded to support a track editor and Firebrand Games would go on to reuse it for DS versions of Race Driver: Grid and Dirt 2.

 Reception

 Race Driver: Create & Race was met with positive reception upon release; it has a score of 79% and 76 out of 100 according to GameRankings and Metacritic.

-At Christmas 2007, the game was in IGN's Buyer's Guide for the DS, in which it was one of the ten titles in no particular order, but was the only racing game.
-Eurogamer's top 12 DS games for Christmas included Race Driver as well as being the only racing game on the list.
+At Christmas 2007, the game was in IGNs Buyer's Guide for the DS, in which it was one of the ten titles in no particular order, but was the only racing game.
+Eurogamers top 12 DS games for Christmas included Race Driver as well as being the only racing game on the list.

-The game was IGN's Racing Game of the Year for the DS.
+The game was IGNs Racing Game of the Year for the DS.